UCCC uses the MO Accreditation-approved Creative Curriculum.

 Teachers guide the children through the learning process by intentionally exposing them to experiences, both indoors and outdoors, that support their development in the following areas: literacy, language, math, science, social studies and fine and large motor.

 Each day, children engage in learning experiences that are a balance of teacher-directed and child-initiated activities through interaction with their peers and adults in the classroom.
 Individualized learning experiences are implemented daily to assist children to develop and gain skills that focus on individual needs as well as to build on their learning interests.
 Diversity is cultivated throughout the learning experience so that children learn to appreciate the differences of others and includes children with extra support needs.
 Children may occasionally participate in field trips that enhance program themes for which parental permission will be obtained.

 Guiding Principles of Curriculum

-- Early learning and development is a totally integrated experience as one domain influences the development in others.
+- Early learning and development is an integrated experience.

 - The expectation of children must be to succeed, regardless of their background.

 - Children are individuals who develop at different rates.

 - Children learn through exploration of their environment in child-initiated and teacher-facilitated activities.